userver-framework/userver/scripts/docs/en/userver/tutorial/grpc_service.md

 service some preparational steps should be done.

 #### Preparations
-First of all, import the required modules:
+First of all, import the required modules and add the required pytest_userver.plugins.grpc pytest plugin:

 @snippet samples/grpc_service/tests/conftest.py  Prepare modules

-Add the required userver pytest plugins, for example, by adding the whole pytest_userver.plugins:

-@code{.py}
-pytest_plugins = ['pytest_userver.plugins']
-@endcode

 Load gRPC schemes by adding the path to the schemes to system paths and preloading them: